Charlotte Stuart, Duchess of Albany: Mistress of an Archbishop

 Towards the end of 1772, Clementina and Charlotte unexpectedly arrived in Rome to press their desperate cause in person.
 However, the Prince reacted angrily, refusing even to see them, forcing their helpless return to France, from where Charlotte's pleading letters continued.
 Three years later, Charlotte, now in her twenty-second year was in poor health.
 She was apparently suffering from a liver ailment shared by the Stuarts and decided her only option was to marry as soon as possible.
 Charles, however, refused to give permission either for her to marry or to take the veil, and she was left awaiting his royal pleasure.

 Lacking legitimacy or permission, Charlotte was unable to marry.
 Therefore she sought a protector and provider.
 Probably unbeknown to Charles, she became the mistress of Ferdinand Maximilien Mériadec de Rohan, Archbishop of Bordeaux and Cambrai.
-Ferdinand de Rohan – related by blood to the house of Stuart as well as Bourbon and Lorraine – was also unable to marry legitimately, having entered the Church as a younger son of a noble house.
-By him, she had three children: two daughters, Marie Victoire and Charlotte, and finally a son, Charles Edward.
+Ferdinand de Rohan—related by blood to the house of Stuart as well as Bourbon and Lorraine—was also unable to marry legitimately, having entered the Church as a younger son of a noble house.
+By him, she had at least three children: two daughters, Charlotte Maximilienne Amélie and Marie Victoire or Victoire Adélaïde, and finally a son, Charles Edward.
 Her children were kept secret and remained largely unknown until the 20th century.
 When Charlotte eventually left France for Florence, she entrusted her children, and she was only just recovering from her son's birth, to the care of her mother, and it appears that few, and certainly not her father, knew of their existence.